Polanco: Avenida Presidente Masaryk

 Shops include Louis Vuitton, Cartier, Chanel, Corneliani, Salvatore Ferragamo, Tiffany & Co., DKNY, Ermenegildo Zegna, Brioni, Burberry, Bulgari, Chopard, Gucci, Hermès, Frette, Marc Jacobs, Max Mara, Hugo Boss, Rolex, Jaeger Le Coultre, Galerias Tehran, and Berger Joyeros.

-Department stores
+Freestanding department stores

+Measuring 55,248 m2, the largest department store in Latin America is the flagship Palacio de Hierro Polanco, designed by Javier Sordo Madaleno.

-Polanco has a freestanding Liverpool department store, as well as the largest department store in Latin America, the flagship Palacio de Hierro store.
-The defunct París-Londres had a branch in Polanco.
+Polanco also has a freestanding Liverpool department store, which at 37,000 m2 is the largest in the chain.

+There is a Sears in the Pabellón Polanco mall.
+The defunct París-Londres had a branch in Polanco at Horacio 203, now an Innovasport superstore, as did Saks Fifth Avenue from 2010 to 2020.